For years, I’ve always wanted to make Easter Chocolate Bark. You know, the adorable Bunny Bark that takes over your Pinterest feed!

 - When the chocolate mixture is half melted, you're getting close to done.

 - Keep cooking for 30 seconds.
 Mix thoroughly.
 When you have a few unmelted pieces left, your chocolate is done.
 Mix the chocolate, and the rest will melt as you mix.
+If you want to color your chocolate, add some drops of food dye at this stage.

 - Pour the smooth chocolate over the cooled graham cracker toffee.